 Thanks to video software, there’s no need to hold lessons in person—all you need is a phone, tablet or computer, making the startup costs for this type of business very low.
 Depending on your location and level of education, your tutoring service could charge anywhere from $25 to $56 an hour.

 4. Personal training and fitness instructors

-Gyms and indoor fitness centers were largely impacted by mandated COVID-19 shutdowns, but the fitness industry has proven to be adaptable and resilient.
-Fitness instructors and customers alike have shifted to online and outdoor classes to stay healthy and active.
-The shift to remote work and quarantining has also created a need for exercise like never before.
+Gyms and indoor fitness centers were largely impacted by mandated COVID-19 shutdowns, but the fitness industry proved to be adaptable and resilient.
+Fitness instructors and customers alike have shifted to online and outdoor classes to stay healthy and active, even as the world has reopened.
+The shift to remote and hybrid work has also created a need for exercise like never before.

 While specific fitness trends come and go, the need for fitness trainers and quality content stays constant.
 The U.S. Chamber of Commerce recommends that personal trainers can reach customers and build a following through digital platforms like YouTube, TikTok, IGTV and Instagram Live.
 Trainers can use social media to find clients to create customized workout programs for, at their desired cost.

 Getting started in personal training can be fairly simple.
 You can take a formal certification exam, or in some cases, just being a self-taught fitness nerd is enough to break into the industry.

 As a result of the pandemic, more people are staying at home in order to stay safe.
 That means that delivery services have grown tremendously; online food delivery services alone are expected to grow by more than $104 billion by 2023.

 To ride this wave, you could offer your own local courier service to deliver groceries, medications or run other essential errands.
 In addition to charging a standard rate, you could charge additional fees for lengthier deliveries, rush orders or delivering heavy or bulky items.

 6. Baby supplies